Skip to content

 Parramatta NSW 2124

 Fax: (02) 8688 9627

-Developed by New South Wales (NSW) Government to reduce the rate of juvenile offending, the Safe Aboriginal youth (SAY) program provides two different youth support options, implemented by non-government organisations and operating in 11 NSW communities.
+Developed by New South Wales (NSW) Government to reduce the rate of juvenile offending, the Safe Aboriginal youth (SAY) program provides two different youth support options (patrol and activities) that are implemented by non-government organisations and operate in 11 communities.
 The SAY patrol model provides a safe transport and outreach service for young people who are on the streets late at night.
 The SAY activity model provides supervised recreational and structured activities and access to food.

 Australian Indigenous HealthInfoNet abstract